 People who book into the vaccination centre will be greeted by volunteers, who will marshal car parks and register them when they arrive.
 Bookings are staggered to allow social distancing.
 People will receive a health status check and a pre-vaccination assessment before they have their jab and the whole service will be led and overseen by trained nurses.

-People driving into Blackburn to get their coronavirus vaccination at Blackburn Cathedral will be able to park for free in Council-owned car parks at Weir Street and Penny Street, Blackburn with Darwen Council has announced.
+People driving into Blackburn to get their coronavirus vaccination at Blackburn Cathedral will be able to park for free in Council-owned car park at Penny Street, Blackburn with Darwen Council has announced.
 Marshalls in operation on the sites will check if anyone parking there is going for a vaccination and ensure no tickets are handed out.

 Jane Scattergood, Covid-19 Vaccination Director for Lancashire and South Cumbria Integrated Care System, said: “As the expansion of the Covid-19 vaccination programme continues to gather pace, we are delighted that Blackburn Cathedral will be used as a large vaccination centre.
 GPs, nurses, pharmacists, countless other staff, and volunteers have worked incredibly hard behind the scenes to get the site ready as part of the roll-out of Covid-19 vaccinations.
 We are planning for more vaccination centres to go live in Lancashire and South Cumbria over the coming weeks.
 We are asking the public to support the NHS by not contacting your GP about your vaccination, we will invite you when it is your time.”